ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 The SiK Telemetry Radio is a small, light, and inexpensive open-source radio platform that typically allows ranges of better than one kilometer with a basic whip antenna kit.
 The range can be extended to several kilometers with the use of a directional antenna on the ground.
 This radio is plug-and-play with all Pixhawk Standard and other flight controllers, providing the easiest way to set up a telemetry connection between the UAV and a ground control station.
 It uses open-source firmware specially designed to work well with MAVLink packets and to integrate with Mission Planner, Ardupilot, QGroundControl, and PX4 Autopilot.

-The TFSIK01 is a state-of-the-art SiK-based UAV telemetry modem that incorporates dual antenna diversity and exceptional resistance to noise.
+The TFSIK01 is a state-of-the-art SiK-based UAV telemetry modem incorporating dual antenna diversity and exceptional resistance to noise.
 This open-source hardware solution employs the advanced [Si1060](https://www.silabs.com/documents/public/data-sheets/Si106x-8x.pdf) chip from the Si10xx series and is further enhanced by the Si4463 EZRadioPRO transceiver, ensuring robust and secure communication capabilities.
 The modem's design prioritizes immunity to interference from out-of-band frequencies, guaranteeing reliable performance in challenging environments and securing its position as a top choice for UAV systems that demand the utmost data integrity and security.

 ### Key Features